Sparse Spiking Gradient Descent: Sparse Spike Backpropagation

 Thus, a spiking neural network can be viewed as a special type of recurrent neural network where the activation function of each neuron is the spiking function $f(\cdot)$.
 The spiking function, is commonly defined as the unit step function centered at a particular threshold $V_{th}$

 Note that while this function is easy to compute in the forward pass, its derivative, the unit impulse function, is problematic for backpropagation which has resulted in adopting surrogate derivatives \cite{SuGD_zenke} to allow the gradient to flow.
+Interestingly, it has been shown that surrogate gradient descent performs robustly for a wide range of surrogate functional forms \cite{zenke2021remarkable}.

 After the final layer, a loss function $loss(\cdot)$ computes how far the network activity is with respect to some target value for the given input.
 The loss function can be defined as a function of the network spikes, membrane potentials or both.
 It may also be evaluated at every single time step or every several steps.
 We deliberately leave the particular definition of this function open as it does not directly affect the sparse gradient descent method we introduce.